 - Matchup breadth — a support that wins 70% of games in one matchup and 40% in three others is ranked lower than a support that wins 51–53% across the board.
 Blind-pick safety matters in solo queue.

-Stats are sourced from Patch 26.8 data aggregated by u.gg, metasrc, and Mobalytics.
+Stats are cross-checked against public aggregators (u.gg, metasrc, Mobalytics).
 Win rates shift over the first two to three days after a patch as the player base adjusts.

 How to Choose the Right Support Champion for Your Playstyle